wvadhy/OBRDocker/README.md

 ## Testing Setup

-1. Clone the test directory present on the master branch:
+1. Clone the directories present on the master branch:
 `git clone https://github.com/wvadhy/OBRDocker.git`

 2. Move into the cloned repository and run the [obrdocker] bash script: